Python API

 - property latest_edit_time

-- load_image(self: imfusion.labels._bindings.Descriptor, crop_to_roi: bool) imfusion._bindings.SharedImageSet
+- load_image(self: imfusion.labels._bindings.Descriptor, crop_to_roi: bool) imfusion.SharedImageSet

 - property load_path